ziadbkh/cloudgene3/docs/developers/inputs.md

 Input parameters define which files or information the end user must provide.
 For example, if you have a workflow that analyzes a CSV file, you can define an input parameter to ask the user to upload their data file.

-Cloudgene supports POSIX-compatible filesystems (e.g., Linux or OS X), the Hadoop Distributed File System (HDFS), and basic input fields for numbers or strings.
+Cloudgene supports files, folders and basic input fields for numbers or strings.
 The Cloudgene web interface is dynamically created based on these input parameters.

 Input parameters are defined in the `inputs` section, where each parameter is identified by a unique `id`, a textual `description`, and a `type`.